The Hobe Sound Nature Center Team

 Lindsey Homa M.P.S.

-Lindsey next pursued a master’s degree at the Rosenstiel School of Marine, Atmospheric, and Earth Science, holding a variety of leadership roles and heralding strategic campus community initiatives.
-Her research focused on the intersection between tourism, sustainability, and the environment on Isabela Island, Galápagos, where she spent 3 months surveying tourists and local Galapagueños (i.e., people of the Galápagos).
+Lindsey next pursued a master’s degree in Marine Mammal Science at the Rosenstiel School of Marine, Atmospheric, and Earth Science, holding a variety of leadership roles and heralding strategic campus community initiatives.
+Her research focused on the intersection between tourism, sustainability, and the environment on Isabela Island, Galápagos, Ecuador where she spent 3 months surveying tourists and local Galapagueños (i.e., people of the Galápagos).

 Lindsey has extensive experience in the non-profit sector promoting cultural awareness, sustainability, environmental and wildlife education, and conservation and rehabilitation of marine animals.
 Returning to Florida she began her next chapter working with her former professor and advisor, Dr. Griffin.

-Lindsey is very outdoorsy and soaks up the sun whenever she can.
-She enjoys hiking, cooking, traveling, spending time at the beach and with her dog, painting, and making jewelry.
+Lindsey is very outdoorsy and soaks up the sun whenever she can - whether hiking, paddle boarding, shelling, or anything at the beach.
+She also enjoys cooking, traveling, making art and jewelry, and spending time and with her dog.
 She speaks conversational Spanish and aims to utilize the language to expand programming at the Nature Center.

 -